 Assistantships are normally limited to a maximum of four semesters.
 Assistants typically will not be considered for assistant appointments that exceed four semesters (alone or in combination with other comparable fellowships and graduate internships).
 Exceptions to this policy can be considered under extraordinary circumstances.
 To request this exception, assistants must submit a completed Waiver for Maximum Term of Appointment form to the Graduate Assistantship Office for review and approval.
-The Waiver for Maximum Term of Appointment form is available on the Graduate Assistantship Office website (www.uis.edu/graduateassistantships/, select the "Student Information" link).
+The Waiver for Maximum Term of Appointment form is available on the Graduate Assistantship Office website (www.uis.edu/graduateassistantships, select the "Student Information" link).

-In the event an assistant is not renewed due in no part to the assistant's academic performance or work-related issues, the assistant should check the Graduate Assistantship Office website for a current listing of vacant assistantship positions.
-If an assistant is interested in any of those positions, he/she should contact the Graduate Assistantship Office to discuss additional employment opportunities.
-The Graduate Assistantship Office will contact the unit(s) to schedule a meeting between the assistant and the unit(s).
+In the event an assistant is not renewed due in no part to the assistant's academic performance or work-related issues, the assistant should contact the Graduate Assistantship Office.